-Predator Free Miramar in Wellington has put together a great document called How to Kill Rats and Engage a Community with the group’s story, from the initial idea to recruitment and their ongoing progress.
+Predator Free Miramar in Wellington has put together a great document called How to Kill Rats and Engage a Community (PDF, 8MB) with the group’s story, from the initial idea to recruitment and their ongoing progress.
 The document also includes an appendix with examples and templates of their sign up form, welcome email, and other resources.

 In summary, here are some of Predator Free Miramar’s tips, as well as ours, for recruiting volunteers:

 1. Get people’s attention

 Consider having a launch party.
 Book a public space e.g. a community hall.
 Get a well-known speaker or local hero to open the event.
 Offer free food if you can – even a cup of tea and a biscuit goes a long way.
 You could ask a local business to donate supplies.

 Put posters around the community (shops, cafes, supermarkets) and advertise your event on local Facebook pages.

 2. Capture their details and hand out traps – at the same time

 Have a form ready for volunteers to sign up (you might want to use laptops and spreadsheets to avoid paperwork).
 Record their name, address, email, and phone number.
 Have multiple laptops/forms available to avoid queues.

 If you can (through fundraising or council donation), give away free traps at the event – it’s a good incentive – or for a small koha/donation.
 Give each trap a number (written on the trap) and include it next to the person’s name in your spreadsheet when they collect their trap.